 He disrobed, muttering in disgust, and crawled under the covers.

 His bed was a sea of mattress, pillows, and silk.
-It could hold eight of him and still have room for another four Companions; and when he was a stupid teenager he’d had his share of fun in here, including an unforgettable orgy when he turned eighteen.
+It could hold eight of him and still have room for another four Companions; and when he was a stupid teenager he’d had his share of fun in here, including a handful of unforgettable orgies.

 But he was no longer a teenager.
 He was twenty-four years old, the son of the Prime Minister, who was less a Prime Minister than an Emperor.
 For he, Bao-Zhi, was thought of as the heir to the Velvet Seat.
 In democracies there were no such things as heirs.
 Or thrones, no matter how velvety.
 Call them what the shee-niou huh choo-shung tza-jiao duh tzang-huo you will.